HappyWizard/Quizzes/README.md

 # A quick quiz for K-Drama watchers

 ## How to Play?
+1. Click on the provided link: https://happywizard.github.io/Quizzes/
-1.Type in the name of the K-Drama
+2. Type in the name of the K-Drama
-2.Click on 'Next' to move to the next question
+3. Click on 'Next' to move to the next question
+4. There's 77 Questions in total

+Pro Tip: The main issue with the game is the letter casing and, hyphens and spaces, the answer needs to be exactly right to move on to the next question.

 I think you have 3 tries.
 On third try you lose if you get it wrong.